23 Apr 2024

 -

-\(y^2 = x^3\) where using mapping \((x, y) \rightarrow \frac{x}{y}\) it gives an isomorphism to additive group (
+\(y^2 = x^3\) (when there is a triple root 0) where using mapping \((x, y) \rightarrow \frac{x}{y}\) it gives an isomorphism to additive group (

 with same order \(p\)) where discrete logarithm is trivial.